jameshiew/geometric-prefix-sketch-gpt-5/IMPLEMENTATION.md

   Every shard therefore makes identical keep/drop decisions without depending on platform rounding quirks.

+> Sampling is **per key**, not per occurrence.
+Because we hash `(key, seed)` once, repeated inserts of the same key always share the same sampled depth `L`.
+If you need per-event randomness, include a stable event identifier in the key space before hashing.

 ### 3. Top-k compactor bookkeeping & merges
 Original DESIGN only said “tiny heavy-hitter sketch”.
 Instead of a multi-row Count-Min, we keep a bounded top-k compactor backed by an auxiliary